-Public safety expenses increased \$2,161,718 from fiscal year 2021-22 to 2022-23.
-This increase was due to an increase in wages and benefits plus one additional firefighter position and an additional applications analyst in the police department.
+Public safety expenses increased \$2,630,526 from fiscal year 2022-23 to 2023-24.
+This increase was due to an increase in wages and benefits.

-The following graphs depict various governmental activities and show the expenses and revenues for 2023 and 2022.
+The following graphs depict various governmental activities and show the expenses and revenues for 2024.